IPv6 on HAMNET with 6to4

 - Give your router an IPv6 address from the prefix calculated above by going to

 IPv6 > Addresses.
-Make sure to select your LAN interface when adding the address.
-Also, always use/64prefix size, that’s the standard.
+Make sure to select your LAN interface when adding the address, in my case this wasether1.
+Always use/64prefix size, that’s the standard.

 - Go to

-At this point, devices connected to the interface you added the IPv6 address to (in my case ether1)
+At this point, devices connected to the interface you added the IPv6 address to (ether1 for me)

 should get themselves v6 addresses automatically, but you can also configure them manually: